Data-is-life/lots-of-data/README.md

 1. Losses:
     1. Mean Absolute Error (Measure of difference between two continuous variables)
     2. Binary Cross-Enropy (AKA Minimizing Log Loss)
-    3. Meas Square Error (Mean squared the difference between the estimated values and what is estimated)
 2. Optimizers:
     1. Nadam (Adam RMSprop with Nesterov Momentum)
     2. RMSProp (Divides the gradient by running mean of recent magnitude)